Retire by stateFigures verified May 31, 2026

 Public pensions and Social Security avoid state tax

-New York does not tax Social Security benefits, and pensions from New York State and local governments are not subject to New York State or local income tax.
-Private retirement income above a set exclusion can still be taxed, so the picture depends on your sources.
+New York does not tax Social Security.
+Pensions from New York State and local governments are also free of state and local income tax.
+Private retirement income above a set exclusion can still be taxed, so a lot rides on where your money comes from.

 NY State Comptroller